Liquidation and Bounce Back Loans?

 What happens to the loan in liquidation?

-If you decide to liquidate your company, then the loan is treated as an “Unsecured Creditor”.
+If you decide to liquidate your company, the loan is treated as an “Unsecured Creditor”.

 Directors of a limited remain protected as long as they have acted responsibly.
 A limited company offers limited liability.

-Am I liable for the bounce back loan in any way?
+Am I responsible for the bounce back loan in any way?

 As you have signed no personal guarantee, you are then not liable, as the government guaranteed the loan.